 - Seasonings.
 Great grilled corn needs little more than butter and kosher salt, but you can season it anyway you like.

-- Let the corn cool for 5 minutes, then peel back the husks.
+- Let Cool.
+Then, peel back the husks.

 - To Store.
 Refrigerate leftover grilled corn for up to 4 days.